docwire/docwire/README.md

     - Other structured text formats: JSON, YML, YAML, RSS, CONF files
     - Other unstructured text formats: MD, LOG files
     - DICOM (DCM) as an additional commercial plugin

-- Equipped with multiple exporters:
+- **Equipped with multiple exporters**:
     - Plain text: Easily extract and export text content.
     - HTML: Export content in HTML format for web use.
     - CSV: Export data to Comma-Separated Values format.
     - XLSX and more are coming: Additional export formats for diverse use cases.

-- HTTP::Post transformer: Facilitate seamless communication with external HTTP APIs or services, enabling data exchange and integration with external systems.
+- HTTP::Post transformer: Facilitate **seamless communication with external HTTP APIs or services**, enabling data exchange and integration with external systems.

-- Integration with OpenAI API, including transformers like:
+- **Integration with OpenAI API**, including transformers like:
     - TranslateTo: Translate text or image to different languages.
     - Summarize: Generate summarized content from longer texts or description of images.
     - ExtractEntities: Extract entities and key information from text and image.